linnarsson-lab/loompy/README.md

 are more like databases: you connect, retrieve some subset of the data, maybe update some attributes.

+When you connect, all attributes are read into memory for quick access, but the main matrix remains on disk.

 ### Reading and writing

 Loom files are based on [HDF5](https://en.wikipedia.org/wiki/Hierarchical_Data_Format), a file format suitable for large multidimensional